cdl-geneseo/geneseo-dictionary/S/Supermajority.md

 # Supermajority

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Supermajority

 Created by  Unknown User (aet10), last modified on Oct 30, 2020

 n. pl. su·per·ma·jor·i·tiesA specified majority of votes, such as 60 percent, required to approve a motion or pass legislation.
 The company, for instance, has a supermajority clause in its articles of incorporation; 80% of the shareholders must approve any sale or merger.
 (Toussaint, S-Z, 2020)